Frequently Asked Questions

 Mastodon (ActivityPub) and Eurosky (AT Protocol) do not need to be rivals.
 They can be understood as complementary approaches to the same broad goal: an open, interoperable social web that reduces dependence on closed, centralized platforms.

-The strongest future for open social media is likely one in which these ecosystems increasingly connect, learn from one another, and develop bridges rather than walls.
 In fact, Eurosky explicitly seeks integration between AT Protocol and ActivityPub as a way of moving toward an open social web that can serve everyone.

 How many users does Eurosky have?